-Buchtel College of Liberal ArtsRegistrar, Dean of Buchtel College of Liberal Arts, and Heads of Departments.
-The College of Engineering The College of Education The General College The Division of Adult EducationRegistrar, Director of Adult Education, Heads of Departments of all Colleges.
-Graduate StudyRegistrar, Dean of Graduate Study, and Heads of Departments of all Colleges.
+Buchtel College of Liberal Arts.....Registrar, Dean of Buchtel College of Liberal Arts, and Heads of Departments.

+The College of Engineering......Registrar, Dean of the College of Engineering, and Heads of Departments.

+The Division of Adult Education. .
+Registrar, Director of Adult Education, Heads of Departments of all Colleges.

+Graduate Study......Registrar, Dean of Graduate Study, and Heads of Departments of all Colleges.